SoK: Data Minimization in Machine Learning: Adversarial Settings

 Singling out attacks aim to uniquely identify an individual within minimized datasets~\cite{dpwp}.
 Such attacks exploit low-frequency generalizations, resulting in privacy risks associated with insufficient anonymity.
 The effectiveness of singling out attacks is typically measured by the existence of unique or rare generalized records in the dataset.
 While this attack captures critical privacy risks, its effectiveness largely depends on dataset size, diversity, and granularity of generalization.
 Practitioners must thus carefully balance utility and granularity to prevent successful singling out.

-\para{Membership Inference} Membership inference attacks evaluate the privacy risks associated with DM by measuring whether an adversary can determine if an individual's data was used during model training.
+\para{Membership Inference} Membership inference attacks (MIAs) evaluate the privacy risks associated with DM by measuring whether an adversary can determine if an individual's data was used during model training.
 Conceptually, membership attacks leverage differences in model outputs to distinguish between training and non-training data points.
-Importantly, this relates more to horizontal DM (the inclusion of full-resolution data points) than vertical DM.
-As shown in \cref{subsec:techniques:dp}, Differential Privacy, which provides guarantees on membership inference attacks, generally only targets \advmodel{} and provides \emph{no} guarantees for other adversaries.
+Importantly, this relates more to horizontal DM (inclusion of full-resolution data) than vertical DM.
+As shown in \cref{subsec:techniques:dp}, Differential Privacy, while providing guarantees against MIAs, generally only targets \advmodel{}, failing to protect against other adversaries.

-\para{Memorization} Memorization occurs when generative AI models unintentionally reproduce exact or near-exact sensitive training examples in their outputs.
-It is prominent in LLMs, where it relates to both horizontal DM (similar to a membership inference attack on the text training data) and vertical DM (privacy issues arise primarily because individual data points contain personal information).
+\para{Memorization} Memorization occurs when generative AI models unintentionally reproduce exact or near-exact training examples in their outputs.
+It is prominent in LLMs, where it relates to both horizontal DM (similar to a MIA on text training data) and vertical DM (privacy issues arise primarily because individual data points contain personal information).
 Memorization is generally measured via \textbf{data extraction attacks}, where adversaries attempt to retrieve verbatim data by prompting the model with specific inputs \cite{carlini2021private}---this has been criticized in later work, which highlights how even approximate reconstructions \cite{ippolito2022preventing} constitute privacy risk.